aviz85/md-html-template/docs/jotform-sendmsg-integration-en.md

 If you need to add additional fields, you need to update the code in route.ts.

 ### Does the integration work with form types other than JotForm?
 Currently, the integration is specifically tailored to the JotForm format.
 If support for other form types is needed, separate endpoints should be created or the logic adapted for additional formats.

+### Is the system resistant to parsing errors?
+Yes, the system includes advanced mechanisms for handling parsing errors:
+- It will try to interpret the data in different formats
+- It reports in detail in the logs about the parsing process
+- Even if some fields are not identified, it will continue and send the data that was identified to the SendMsg server